sbachinin/bracketry/README.md

 ## getNationalityHTML()

-The **getNationalityHTML** option allows you to inject any HTML into the "nationality" section of a player (second column from the left, if "Entry status" field is also displayed).
+The **getNationalityHTML** option allows you to inject any HTML (or simply text) into the "nationality" section of a player (second column from the left, if "Entry status" field is also displayed).
 This function will be called for every player in a tournament.

 ### Parameters

 `nationality`

-Any value that you provided as "nationality" for a current player (`contestants[i].players[j].nationality`).
+Any value that you provided as "nationality" for a current player (`contestants[id].players[i].nationality`).
 Can be undefined if you didn't provide "nationality" for a current player.

 `context`